Shape

 $ terragrunt apply

-Downloading Terraform configurations from github.com:foo/infrastructure-modules.git...
+Downloading OpenTofu configurations from github.com:foo/infrastructure-modules.git...

 Running command: terraform with arguments [apply]...

-This way, each module in each environment is defined by a single terragrunt.hcl file that solely specifies the Terraform module to deploy and the input variables specific to that environment.
+This way, each module in each environment is defined by a single terragrunt.hcl file that solely specifies the OpenTofu/Terraform module to deploy and the input variables specific to that environment.
 This is about as DRY as you can get!

 Moreover, you can specify a different version of the module to deploy in each environment!
 For example, after making some changes to the app module in the infrastructure-modules repo, you could create a v0.0.2 tag, and update just the qa environment to run this new version: